Categories

 What you need to know before choosing to do a cosmetic procedure.

 On one complaint website, there were 1,437 complaints regarding laser treatments and over 600 for one specific laser center.
-If you decide to go to a discount laser center because you are looking for a low cost, you are taking a gamble.
+If you decide to go to a laser center based on their social media following or because you are looking for a low cost, you are taking a gamble.
 Some clinics hire inexperienced, even unqualified technicians to do treatment and rarely have a Doctor on site.
 A clinic may have a “medical director” on staff whom acts as a medical director for several locations.
-A med spa with a medical director on staff does not mean it is the medical practice of that person and the medical director may never actually be in the clinic.
+A med spa with a medical director on staff does not mean it is the medical practice of that person, in fact the medical director may never actually be in the clinic.
 I have even heard of cases where the “medical directer” was in another state.
 Med Spas often set sales quota’s for employees, so technicians are pressured to rush treatments.
 I call this type of practice ” turn em’ & burn em’ “.
 I don’t blame the technicians, it’s just a poor way to do business.
 These types of laser centers usually have a very high employee turn over rate and many unhappy customers.

 Increasing popularity for Laser, IPL and RF treatments has lead to an increase of treatment complications.
 A poorly done laser treatment can lead to burns, hyperpigmentation, hypopigmentation, ocular injury, scars and a simple lack of results.
 Most complications are preventable and all are manageable.
 The increase in complications is primarily due to lack of training, experience, and medical supervision.
 It is important to know that it is not just the technology, it is also the technique that determines the result of a treatment.
 Cosmetic and laser treatments can be complicated and are best done by an experienced technician.
 Laser and IPL treatments all come with some inherent risk, which you should understand and except before you consent to treatment.
 Burns and other side effects can result even when treatment is performed by the best and most experienced laser technicians.